ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 - The servo is screwed into a platform plate or chassis slot to prevent shifting during operation.
 - Uses Ackermann steering geometry similar to the mechanism found in real-world cars.
 Compared to differential drive robots (which steer by varying the speed of wheels), Ackermann steering turns the front wheels using the servo, while the rear wheel provides the drive force.

-This approach allows the robot to:

-Turn smoothly with minimal skidding.

-Follow curved paths more realistically.

-Navigate tight corners with better control at high speeds

 ---

 ### 2.3 Chassis Design

-### Design Overview:

-**Principle**

-**Design**
+**Design Overview**

+Our chassis was designed with a focus on weight and modularity.
+The goal is for our chassis to be a stable platform that we can implement the steering geometry onto.

+Layout
+The layout of the chassis is made to fit the rear-mounted motors and front-mounted steering mechanism.
+Meanwhile, electronics and sensors are mounted in the center for ease of wiring.

-Our robot chassis was completely custom-designed and 3D printed using [placeholder] material, that gives us a detailed and precise model we can tailor to our needs such as allowing our components to fit together seamlessly, while the plastic allows the robot to be both lightweight and durable.
-The chassis is also designed with modularity in mind for additional future components and fixes.
+Our robot chassis was completely custom-designed and 3D printed using [esun PLA+](https://esun3dstore.com/products/pla-pro) that we found is easy to print with, offering a smoother texture while being lightweight and durable.
+The chassis was also designed with modularity in mind for additional future components and fixes, with reduced overhangs for printing ease.
+Apart from the main chasis, the drivetrain and steering modules are mounted on our 3D-printed detachable plates that can be fine-tuned during testing, other components such as motor clamps, sensor brackets are designed as independent printable components.

-Material:

 Dimensions:

-Design Philosophy: Compact, modular, precision

-CAD Software Used:
+Software Used: FreeCAD

-dedicated mounting points for motors, servo, camera, LIDAR, and battery compartment. making sure to have reduced overhangs

-Similar to the geometry found in cars, the chassis layout follows a rear-drive layout using differential motors (N20 w/ encoders) and front Ackermann steering using an S004 servo.
-This allows the robot to make curved turns with reduced slippage and increased stability, especially important for tight navigation tasks.